plajjan/draft-kll-yang-tag-tsdb/draft-kll-yang-label-tsdb.md

 ## Host / device name

-There is an implicit `host` tag identifying the server, typically set to the name of the host originating the time series data.
+There is an implicit `host` label identifying the server, typically set to the name of the host originating the time series data.

 Instance data retrieved from YANG-based servers do not generally identify the server it originates from.
-As a time series database is likely going to contain data from multiple servers, the `host` tag is used to identify the source of the data.
+As a time series database is likely going to contain data from multiple servers, the `host` label is used to identify the source of the data.

 # Querying YANG modeled time series data

-The process of storing YANG-modeled data in tag-centric TSDBs, as defined in the previous sections, inherently structures the data in a way that leverages the querying capabilities of modern TSDBs.
+The process of storing YANG-modeled data in label-centric TSDBs, as defined in the previous sections, inherently structures the data in a way that leverages the querying capabilities of modern TSDBs.
 This chapter provides guidelines on how to construct queries to retrieve this data effectively.

 ## 1. **Basic Queries**